Bronx Arts Ensemble’s ensemble members have performed in numerous concerts throughout New York for five decades.

 Evelyn Petcher Brandes

-Violinist and composer Evelyn Petcher Brandes brings a passion for innovation and community to both her performing and teaching.
-Her work frequently blurs the line between performance and workshop; she has performed all over the US and abroad at venues from international concert halls to community spaces like hospitals, museums, and coffee shops.
-She is a co-founder of Leadlights Ensemble, a community focused string quartet based in Washington Heights, and East Lake Expression Engine, an El Sistema inspired music education program for underprivileged youth in Chattanooga, TN.
-Evelyn performs regularly with the Bronx Arts Ensemble and Leadlights around NYC, and has been awarded several grants from the Lower Manhattan Cultural Council for musical projects.
-She has served as a teaching artist for organizations such as the New York Philharmonic Very Young Composers program, the Bronx Arts Ensemble, the Little Orchestra Society, the Youth Orchestra of St. Luke’s, and LEAP NYC.
+Violinist and composer EVELYN PETCHER BRANDES brings a passion for innovation and community to her performing and teaching.
+Her appearances have been throughout the United States and abroad at venues including international concert halls to community venues such as hospitals, museums, and coffee shops.
+Evelyn is a co-founder of Leadlights Ensemble, a community-focused string quartet based in Washington Heights, and East Lake Expression Engine, an El Sistema-inspired music education program for underprivileged youth in Chattanooga, TN.
+Evelyn has served as a teaching artist for the New York Philharmonic Very Young Composers program, the Little Orchestra Society and the Youth Orchestra of St. Luke’s.

-Sally Shumway has been a member of the Bronx Arts Ensemble since 1991.
-With the BAE she has recorded music by Carlos Surinach, Robert Baksa, Meyer Kupferman, Soong Fu Yuan, Allen Brings, and Roberto Sierra.
-She has also played on movie soundtracks, TV jingles, Broadway soundtracks, and with the American Symphony Orchestra.
-Ms. Shumway is a graduate of the University of Kansas and the Manhattan School of Music.
-She is on the faculty of The Ridgewood Conservatory and The Westchester Conservatory.
+Violist SALLY SHUMWAY has been an artist member of the Bronx Arts Ensemble since 1991.
+She appears on BAE recordings in works by Carlos Surinach, Robert Baksa, Meyer Kupferman, Soong Fu Yuan, Allen Brings and Roberto Sierra.
+Sally is a longtime member of the American Symphony Orchestra, and also appears on movie soundtracks, TV jingles and Broadway soundtracks.
+She is a graduate of the University of Kansas and Manhattan School of Music, and is on the faculty of the Ridgewood (NJ) Conservatory.

 bae Woodwind Quintet